August is not only “buwan ng wikang pambansa” but also National Breastfeeding awareness month.

 be located in the toilet.
 In addition, all health and non-health facilities, establishments or institutions shall take strict measures to prevent any direct or indirect form of promotion, marketing, and/or sales of infant formula and/or breast milk substitutes within the lactation stations, or in any event or circumstances which may be conducive to the same.
 Apart from the said minimum requirements, all health and non-health facilities, establishments or institutions may provide other suitable facilities or services within the lactation station, all of which, upon due substantiation, shall be considered eligible for purposes of Section 14 of RA 10028.

-– Nursing employees shall granted break intervals in addition to the regular time-off for meals to breastfeed or express milk.
+– Nursing employees shall be granted break intervals in addition to the regular time off for meals to breastfeed or express milk.
 These intervals, which shall include the time it takes an employee to get to and from the workplace lactation station, shall be counted as compensable hours worked.
-The Department of Labor and Employment (DOLE) may adjust the same: Provided, That such intervals shall not be less than a total of forty (40) minutes for every eight (8) hour working period.
+The Department of Labor and Employment (DOLE) may adjust the same: Provided, such intervals shall not be less than a total of forty (40) minutes for every eight (8) hour working period.

 Any private non-health facility, establishment, and institution which unjustifiably refuses or fails to comply with Sections 6 and 7 of this Act shall be imposed a fine of not less than Fifty thousand pesos (Php50,000.00) but not more than Two hundred thousand pesos (Php200,000.00) on the first offense.